 Taco Cabana: Our Taco Cabana restaurants serve fresh Tex-Mex and traditional Mexican style food, including sizzling fajitas, quesadillas, enchiladas, burritos, tacos, other Tex-Mex dishes, fresh-made flour tortillas, frozen margaritas and beer.
 Most menu items are made fresh daily in each of our Taco Cabana restaurants, which feature open display cooking that enables customers to observe the preparation of menu items, including fajitas cooking on a grill and a machine making fresh tortillas.
 A majority of our Taco Cabana restaurants are open 24 hours a day, generating customer traffic and restaurant sales across multiple day-parts by offering a convenient and quality experience to our customers.
 Taco Cabana pioneered the Mexican patio café concept with its first restaurant in San Antonio, Texas in 1978.
-As of December 31, 2007, we owned and operated 147 Taco Cabana restaurants located in Texas, Oklahoma and New Mexico, of which 142 were located in Texas.
-For the year ended December 31, 2007, the average sales transaction at our company-owned Taco Cabana restaurants was \$7.36 with dinner sales representing the largest sales day-part of Taco Cabana restaurant sales.
-For the year ended December 31, 2007, our Taco Cabana brand generated total revenues of \$239.1 million.
+As of December 31, 2009, we owned and operated 156 Taco Cabana restaurants located in Texas, Oklahoma and New Mexico, of which 150 were located in Texas.
+For the year ended December 31, 2009, the average sales transaction at our company-owned Taco Cabana restaurants was \$7.87 with dinner sales representing the largest sales day-part.
+For the year ended December 31, 2009, our Taco Cabana brand generated total revenues of \$254.3 million.

 Burger King.
 Burger King is the second largest hamburger restaurant chain in the world (as measured by the number of restaurants and system-wide sales) and we are the largest franchisee in the Burger King system, based on number of restaurants.
-Burger King restaurants are part of the quick-service restaurant segment which is the largest of the five major segments of the U.S. restaurant industry based on 2007 sales.
+Burger King restaurants are part of the quick-service restaurant segment which is the largest of the five major segments of the U.S. restaurant industry based on 2008 sales.
 Burger King restaurants feature the popular flame-broiled Whopper® sandwich, as well as a variety of hamburgers and other sandwiches, fries, salads, breakfast items and other offerings.
 According to BKC, historically it has spent between 4% and 5% of its annual system sales on marketing, advertising and promotion to sustain and increase its high brand awareness.
 We benefit from BKC's marketing initiatives as well as its development and introduction of new menu items.
-As of December 31, 2007, we operated 322 Burger King restaurants located in 12 Northeastern, Midwestern and Southeastern states.
-For the year ended December 31, 2007, the average sales transaction at our Burger King restaurants was \$5.31.
-For the year ended December 31, 2007, our Burger King restaurants generated total revenues of \$381.7 million.
+As of December 31, 2009, we operated 312 Burger King restaurants located in 12 Northeastern, Midwestern and Southeastern states.
+For the year ended December 31, 2009, the average sales transaction at our Burger King restaurants was \$5.56.
+For the year ended December 31, 2009, our Burger King restaurants generated total revenues of \$384.0 million.